mabry1985/jobBot-web-scraper/README.md

 Still a work in progress.

 ## To-do
+[ ] Deploy to Heroku

+[ ] Don't break Heroku with all the get requests 😬

 [ ] Add more test coverage

-[ ] Add logic to watch individual company career pages [ ] Add more job boards
+[ ] Add logic to watch individual company career pages

+[ ] Add more job boards

 [ ] Expand README

 ## Technologies/Libraries/Packages used